psx-spx/psx-spx.github.io/docs/konamisystem573.md

   initialization fails with most drives.
 - The fishing controls I/O board has been fully reverse engineered, but documentation for it is missing.
+- The digital I/O board's FPGA and some security cartridges have not been fully mapped out yet.
 - The DDR stage I/O board's communication protocol is largely unknown.
 More tests need to be done on real hardware and its CPLD shall be dumped if possible.